Holmöarna: Nature and geography

 The islands are situated in the Norra Kvarken narrows between the Bothnian Sea to the south and the Bothnian Bay to the north.
 Holmöarna's nature is quite diverse with areas covered in forest, bogs and lakes, and the islands have a rich birdlife.
 The islands' natural life is so special that the whole of Holmögadd, Stora Fjäderägg and Grossgrunden, nearly all of Ängesön and the eastern half of Holmön and all waters surrounding these have been protected as a nature reserve since 1980, incidentally the largest island nature reserve in Sweden.
+The reserve has been designated an Important Bird Area (IBA) by BirdLife International.

 Many of the lakes and pools on Holmöarna are former bays and inlets which were severed from the sea due to the rising of the underlying land mass by about 8.5 mm (approx. ⅓") each year.
 Strandbjerget, the islands' highest point at 25.83 meters above sea level, is found at Holmöns northern end.